-- In a medium bowl, toss together the cut potatoes, olive oil and garlic paste until the garlic is evenly covering the potatoes.
-Spread potatoes in a single layer on a rimmed cookie sheet, sprinkle on the sea salt and pepper, then cover tightly with foil.
-Bake for 15 minutes, then remove the foil and roast until the side of the potato touching the pan is crusty and golden, about 15 more minutes.
+- In a medium bowl, toss together the cut potatoes, olive oil, and garlic paste until the garlic is evenly covering the potatoes.
+Spread potatoes in a single layer on a rimmed cookie sheet, and sprinkle on the remaining salt and pepper.
+Roast for 30 minutes.
 Remove from the oven and use a metal spatula to carefully turn the potatoes so the crispy sides are now up.
 Return to the oven until the second side is crispy, about 5-10 minutes more.
 Remove, sprinkle on the fresh herbs and serve.

 - Serving Size: 1/6 th

 - Sodium: 294 mg

 - Fat: 7 g

 - Fiber: 2 g

 - Protein: 3 g